FlexMeasures/flexmeasures/documentation/concepts/algorithms.rst

 Scheduling
 ------------

-Based on decisions about control opportunities, a planning algorithm is used by the Aggregator (in case of explicit DR) or by the Energy Service Company (in case of implicit DR) to form instructions for the Prosumer's flexible assets.
+Given price conditions or other conditions of relevance, a scheduling algorithm is used by the Aggregator (in case of explicit DR) or by the Energy Service Company (in case of implicit DR) to form a recommended schedule for the Prosumer's flexible assets.

 Storage devices
 ^^^^^^^^^^^^^^^